FAQ - THE PARENTING GUIDEBOOK

 After lunch, Racers should be at the CB and ready to ski by 12:30.
 Again, coaches will leave the CB with all racers present from their group promptly at 12:30.

-If you are late for the morning or afternoon it is your responsibility to find your child’s coach.
+If you are late for the morning or afternoon departure times it is your responsibility to find your child’s coach.
 There will often be someone who has a general idea where the coach and your racer's group is skiing but they will not be able to take your child to meet the group.
 Coaches may use the white board in the CB to list the day's trails for late-comers, but don't rely on this being done every day.

 Training can occur anywhere on the mountain but is usually found on Spillway (Attitash) or Trillium (Bear Peak).
 Coaches will review trail safety and hill conditions daily with the racers.